sonata-nfv/son-install/README.md

 ## What's new in Release 2.0

-Deploy the platform from the scratch for a specific platment (eg, SP/CI/QI/DI)
+Deploy the platform from the scratch for a specific environment (integration, qualification, demonstration)
 * step 1: provision infrastrucutre
 * step 2: standardize configurations
 * step 3: install applications and services